-After a flood of clients taking out or renewing mortgages recently, Liz Densley explains some simple steps you can take to make sure you get the house you want.
+After a flood of clients taking out or renewing mortgages recently, Liz Densley explains some simple steps you can take to make sure you get a the house you want.

 Lenders are very much working on ‘computer says no’ basis, rather than human interaction being able to be used to make a decision.

 So what is needed, what can you do, and what can you expect of your accountant?

 What are ‘final’ accounts?

 These are accounts prepared by a professional adviser, where both you and the adviser have signed them off as final.
 Do not expect your adviser to sign accounts that you yourself have not signed first.